YvesCoding/vuescroll/README.md

 ## Communication

-For bug report or feature request, you can raise an issue or twitter me [@wangyi70991](https://twitter.com/wangyi70991?s=01)
+For bug report or feature request, you can raise an issue or twitter [@wangyi70991](https://twitter.com/wangyi70991?s=01)

 ## License